-- --bedGraph After finishing the methylation extraction, the methylation output is written into a sorted bedGraph file that reports the position of a given cytosine and its methylation state (in %, seem details below) using 0-based genomic start and 1-based end coordinates.
+- --bedGraph After finishing the methylation extraction, the methylation output is written into a sorted bedGraph file that reports the position of a given cytosine and its methylation state (in %, seem details below).
 The methylation extractor output is temporarily split up into temporary files, one per chromosome (written into the current directory or folder specified with -o/--output); these temp files are then used for sorting and deleted afterwards.
 By default, only cytosines in CpG context will be sorted.
-The option $--CX_context$ may be used to report all cytosines irrespective of sequence context (this will take MUCH longer!).
-The bedGraph conversion step is performed by the external module 'bismark2bedGraph'; this script needs to reside in the same folder as the bismark_methylation_extractor itself. - --zero_based Write out an additional coverage file (ending in .zero.cov) that uses 0-based genomic start and 1-based genomic end coordinates (zero-based, half-open), like used in the bedGraph file, instead of using 1-based coordinates throughout.
-Default: OFF.

---cutoff [threshold] The minimum number of times a methylation state has to be seen for that nucleotide before its methylation percentage is reported.
-Default: 1 (i.e. all covered cytosines).
+The option --CX_context may be used to report all cyosines irrespective of sequence context (this will take MUCH longer!). - --cutoff [threshold] The minimum number of times a methylation state has to be seen for that nucleotide before its methylation percentage is reported.
+Default: 1. - --remove_spaces Replaces whitespaces in the sequence ID field with underscores to allow sorting.